Lil’ Kim Spills Out Of Silk Robe During New York Fashion Week

 She recently caught up with “Rain On Me” songstress Ashanti and posed with her in a photo, which The Inquisitr reported.
 Fans went into a meltdown when they saw the pair together, insisting they are the queen and princess.

-Kim rose when fame when she was part of the hip-hop group Junior M.A.F.I.A. in the mid-’90s.
+Kim rose to fame when she was part of the hip-hop group Junior M.A.F.I.A. in the mid-’90s.

 Her debut album, Hard Core, was released in 1996 and is considered a classic.
 Later this year, the record is getting re-issued on a limited edition pink vinyl, per Vinyl Me Please.

-Since then, she has released three more studio albums which have all entered the top 10 on the U.S Billboard 200 album chart — The Notorious K.I.M., La Bella Mafia, and The Naked Truth.
-Her last album was released in 2005 and has kept fans waiting ever since.
+Since then, she has released three more studio albums which have all entered the top 10 on the U.S. Billboard 200 album chart — The Notorious K.I.M., La Bella Mafia, and The Naked Truth.
+Her last album was released in 2005, and she has kept fans waiting ever since.

 Earlier this year, she announced she has a new album, 9, being released.
-She originally stated it would be released in May, however, that plan didn’t come to fruition.
+She originally stated it would be released in May.
+However, that plan didn’t come to fruition.
 She revealed the album artwork which sees her flaunting her body in a Louis Vuitton black hat and a detailed sparkly garment with huge shoulder pads, which The Inquisitr noted.

 On Spotify, Kim currently has over 3.9 million monthly listeners, proving to still be a successful act over 20 years into her career.